Procter & Gamble

 an 18.7% net margin gives PG room, but the street is only looking for 2% EPS growth in fiscal 2026. there is not much slack there.

-premium valuation for slow growth
+Premium valuation for slow growth

 23.9x trailing earnings is a healthy multiple for a company expected to grow sales 3% and EPS 2% next year.